Benjamin Judd (1996/97 – 2016/17)

-Was Ben Judd Wistow’s Best Bat?
+Wistow’s Best Bat?

-The evidence places Ben on a level with other top batsmen before or since in terms of ‘A’ Grade long service and consistent run scoring per season; and also the winning of trophies of which he won the ‘A’ Batting Aggregate 8 times and 9 Average awards.
-Though unable to play for the association team for several seasons due to work commitments he eventually played in the Meyer Shield in 2007/08, the season he thought of as his personal best.
-In addition to his numerous WCC batting trophies, ‘Juddy’ was also the Association leading runscorer on 3 occasions – 1996/97, 2003/04 & 2009/10 – a great indication of his longevity as a consistent ‘A’ Grade runscorer.
+The evidence places “Juddy” on a level with other top batters before or since in terms of ‘A’ Grade long service and consistent runscoring per season; also the winning of trophies, of which he won the ‘A’ Grade Batting Aggregate eight (8) times together with nine (9) Average awards.
+Though unable to play for the Association team for several seasons due to work commitments, he eventually played in the Meyer Shield in 2007/08, the season he thought of as his personal best.

-Ben’s family lived at Nairne and he began playing, at age 14, for the Nairne CC Colts, progressing to senior cricket and ‘A’ Grade there in 1987, aged 16.
-An extremely talented footballer, Ben played 110 games for Sturt in the SANFL between 1990-1997 and was twice drafted by AFL clubs, first by Carlton with pick 67 in the 1989 AFL Draft and then by Melbourne with pick 39 in the 1992 Pre-Season Draft, however, on both occasions he chose to remain in South Australia.
-Towards the end of his SANFL career, Ben decided to join some old school friends at Wistow for the 1996/97 season where he played ‘A’ grade until retiring in 2010, although he did play several ‘fill-in’ games afterwards and in more recent seasons has turned out to play with his sons for Wistow’s archrivals at Hahndorf.
+Ben’s family lived at Nairne and at age 14, he began playing Colts for Nairne CC, progessing to senior cricket and ‘A’ Grade by 1987, aged 16.
+An extremely talented footballer, Ben played 110 league matches for Sturt in the SANFL between 1990 and 1997 and was twice drafted to the AFL, first by Carlton with pick 67 in the 1989 AFL Draft and then by Melbourne with pick 39 in the 1992 AFL Pre-Season Draft, however, on both occasions Juddy ultimately elected to remain living in South Australia.

 HONOUR BOARD

-Four-time A Grade Premiership Player – 1999/00 (top scored – 106), 2002/03, 2004/05 (top scored – 120*) & 2007/08
+4 x ‘A’ Grade Premiership Player (1999/00 (top scored – 106), 02/03, 04/05 (top scored – 120*) & 07/08

 1996/97 A Grade Batting – Aggregate & Average – 394 runs @ 43.78